Worksheet 9

 1. Read in and display the data.

 1. Create columns containing the values in estimate for each of the three items in variable.
 (That is to say, you should get three new columns; the names of those new columns are the items in variable.)
-This first attempt will probably give you six rows and some missing values (we discuss why in the next part).
+This first attempt will probably give you six rows and some missing values, which is fine for the moment (we discuss why in the next part).

 1. Explain briefly why your output in the previous part came out as it did.